andyaiken/skirmish/docs/encounter.md

     * Draw three action cards

 * During turn:
+  * If you're stunned, you can't do anything
+  * If you're not stunned, you can:
     * Combatant uses movement points / takes an action
     * When (action taken and movement points are gone) or (combatant chooses), end turn

 * At end of turn:
   * Set Senses, Hidden to 0